EternalllZM/rtd-codz/docs/source/rules.rst

 -  **Do not abuse music bots or play loud sounds/suggestive content.**

-Please be respectful of the bots and those listening by not repeatedly playing obnoxious content or loud sounds (*commonly referred to as earrape*).
+Please be respectful of the bots and those listening by not playing obnoxious content or loud sounds (*commonly referred to as earrape*).

 Rule 7 - No Staff Disrespect or Punishment Evasion